as-krn/Internship-Studies/README.md

 The studies I have done during the internship
 <h2>ENG</h2>
 <br>
-I am sharing the work I have done during my internship.
+<p>I am sharing the work I have done during my internship.
-I wanted to compile the research and studies I have done about data science and machine learning topics in order.
+I wanted to compile the research and studies I have done about data science and machine learning topics in order.</p>
 <ul>
 <li>1.Numpy</li>
 <li>2.Pandas</li>